qld-gov-au/foodpantry-labelbuster/readme.md

 ### Leveraging Form.io
 This project calls for Formio to be setup as a CMS for the form, allowing faster changes of the form without the need for a developer resource.
-Form.io is not a developer centric platform therefore the documentation isn't ideal and the support team suggest using Form.io as a backend only.
+Form.io is not a developer centric platform therefore the front-end is not easily extensible and the support team suggest using Form.io as a backend only.
 Form.io isn't allowed to save collected data in this project.

 To this end we need to: